-Presentation to the federal Ministerial Panel holding consultations on the proposed Kinder Morgan Trans Mountain Pipeline Expansion Proposal
+Presentation to the federal Ministerial Panel holding consultations on the Kinder Morgan Trans Mountain Pipeline Expansion Proposal

 Presented in Burnaby, August 10, 2016

 Thank you for this opportunity.
 My name is Seth Klein, and I am the BC Director of the Canadian Centre for Policy Alternatives.